explosion/spacy-llm/README.md

-# spacy-llm: integrating LLM responses into structured NLP pipelines
+# spacy-llm: Integrating LLMs into structured NLP pipelines

 This package supports integration of Large Language Models (LLMs) into [spaCy](https://spacy.io/).
 It adds an `llm` pipeline component to spaCy, allowing to prompt LLMs as part of your spaCy pipeline.